-• Education in a purpose-built school for ECT children, funds for local slum children to attend neighbouring schools and funds for ECT senior children to receive further education in Goa, vocational education for slum dwellers.
+• Education in a purpose-built school for ESCT India children, funds for local slum children to attend neighbouring schools and funds for ESCT India senior children to receive further education in Goa, vocational education for slum dwellers.

-• Funding to Project Partners through ECT Goa to operate community Centres in other States in India.
+Funding to Project Partners through ESCT India to operate community Centres in other States in India.

-Due to the pandemic, the last 18 months have been very uncertain and anxious for El Shaddai in India.
-Despite the many difficulties, the Indian staff have and still are weathering the storm and coping in a remarkable way.
+Due to the pandemic, the past two and half years have been very uncertain and anxious for El Shaddai in India.
+Despite the many difficulties, including some of the children and staff being victims of Covid, ESCT India has courageously managed to deal with this.